-Requirements: Cellphone w/data plan, good health, tools of the trade
+Requirements: Cellphone with data plan, good health, tools of the trade

 Setup time: Under 30 minutes

-Generally, you just register with a platform, create a profile, set your rates, and select the services you want to offer.
-You then can either start bidding for jobs or wait for requests, which could happen immediately.
-The key to success on these platforms is maintaining good reviews, setting competitive prices, and timing (being available when people need you).
+Generally, you just register with a platform, create a profile, set your rates and select the services you want to offer.
+Then, you can either start bidding for jobs or wait for requests, which could happen immediately.
+The key to success on these platforms is maintaining good reviews, setting competitive prices and timing (being available when people need you).

-Because of the ease of setup, demand for odd jobs, and quick payment, joining an odd jobs website could be the easiest and fastest way to get the money you need.
+Because of the ease of setup, demand for odd jobs and quick payment, joining an odd jobs website could be the easiest and fastest way to get the money you need.
 There is certainly something that almost anyone in good health can do.
-Cleaning, delivery, handywork, building furniture, and personal shopping are just some of the jobs available.
+Cleaning, delivery, handiwork, building furniture and personal shopping are just some of the jobs available.
 Especially if you already do some of these chores for free, why not make a business out of it?